ptdecker/JavaScript-Codecademy/README.md

 This repository contains my take on the various major exercises from the [JavaScript class] (http://www.codecademy.com/tracks/javascript) at [Code Academy] (http://www.codecademy.com/).

-Also, fiddles exist on my JSFiddle account (list below).
+Also, fiddles exist on [my JSFiddle account] (http://jsfiddle.net/user/ptdecker/fiddles/).
 And, sources in the repository contain comments explaining changes needed to support execution on JSFiddle.
 Fiddles were provided so that non-Code Adacemy developers can run these excercises.
 At this point, the code used to emulate the console in JSFiddle (c.f. http://www.wkoorts.com/wkblog/2013/01/26/console-log-with-jsfiddle/) does not display arrays as cleanly as Code Academy.
 Hopefully, I'll address this in the future.

+Fiddle list:

 * [Coin Flipper] (http://jsfiddle.net/ptdecker/NG64G/)
 * [Fibonacci Numbers] (http://jsfiddle.net/ptdecker/kCKFc/)